 Abide by the rules without hard feelings.
 The rules are there for a reason, and they might change before the next promotion your child brings home, so check with the company each time.

 Even if your company policy clearly allows you to solicit for fundraisers at the office, discuss it with your supervisor.
 Tell her the day you want to start and when you want it to end.
-She's much more likely to be supportive if she is in the loop.
+She's much more likely to be supportive if she is in the loop and knows that you understand there are rules.

 Method of Solicitation